The mysteries of a Tronie (3/4)

 |Vermeer’s Girl with pearl earring||Edwin’s Girl with the mysterious Eyes|

 |Dimensions (cm)||44,5 x 39||31,2 x 33|

 |Medium||Oli paint||Oli paint|

 |Carrier||Canvas||Marouflage on panel|

-The choice for the carrier was made conscious, not a stretched canvas but a panel.
-Multi-layered wood has the great advantage that the panel can be kept thinner.
-Muli-laminated wood curves less quickly, since the layers are glued perpendicular to each other and the veins are therefore perpendicular to each other.
-Vermeer’s work is on linen.
-With a special glue, Edwin glued linen on the multi-layered wood; this is called marouflage and is used to absorb the residual effect of the wood.
-The glue serves to reduce the effect of the linen and to protect the linen against the oxidizing oil layers, causing the carrier to “burn”.
+The wooden support for Edwin’s Trony was chosen with great care.
+He selected a panel over a stretched canvas.
+The benefit of multi-layered wood is that the panel can be kept thinner.
+Because the layers are attached perpendicular to one other and the veins are therefore perpendicular to each other, multi-laminated wood bends more slowly.
+Vermeer’s paintings are on linen.
+Edwin glued linen on the multi-layered wood with a special adhesive; this is called marouflage and is used to absorb the leftover working of the wood.
+The adhesive reduces the working of the linen and protects it from the oxidizing oil layers that cause the linen to oxidize.

 A priming layer is put over the linen’s glue layer.
 According to Vandivere’s blog, the old masters used lead white, omber, and maybe a bit of charcoal.
 She also claims that her research team discovered enormous amounts of chalk.
 As an explanation, she suggests that this may have been a filler.
 This might be a plausible explanation, but it’s also possible that Vermeer’s canvas was primed with a (thin) conventional gesso, which Edwin believes matches better with the scientific findings: lead white, chalk, and other earth pigments.